OS-Sketch/www.os-sketch.com/docs/operating-systems/installation.md

 9. Navigate to the directory in your terminal, enter make and see the program run!

 ### Docker
-- Navigate to https://docs.docker.com/desktop/install/windows-install/, get the installer, and follow the instructions
+- Navigate to https://docs.docker.com/desktop/install/windows-install/, get the installer, and follow the instructions.

 ### Python 3.10
-1. Go to the Microsoft Store app, search ```Python 3.10``` and install
+1. Go to the Microsoft Store app, search ```Python 3.10``` and install.
-2. Can check this worked by using the ```python --version``` command
+2. Can check this worked by using the ```python --version``` command.

-### C

 ### Golang
+1. Download Go from the official website (https://go.dev/dl/).
+2. Follow the installer's instructions and wait while it is downloaded onto your laptop.
+3. Search for ```env``` on your computer and open environment variables.
+4. Copy the path for Go and paste it into your user variable editing window.
+5. Test that go is working by typing ```go version``` into your terminal.

 ### pipx / poetry / gatorgrade